Ghostery Review 2025: It's Like Ads Were Never There

 Can Ghostery be trusted?

-Yes, Ghostery is safe to use.
+Yes, Ghostery can be trusted.
 Its transparent privacy policy indicates how your data is collected and used, and its software and comprehensive tracker library are regularly updated.

 Does Ghostery actually work?

-Yes, Ghostery works by blocking targeted and malicious ads, as well as trackers, keeping your browsing activity and data private.
-In addition, Ghostery can make the web pages you visit load much faster.
+Yes, Ghostery works by blocking targeted and malicious ads, keeping your browsing activity and data private.
+In addition, Ghostery can make the webpages you visit load much faster.

 Does Ghostery sell your data?